tmshts/Web_Information_Processing/lab_06/README.md

 More information in the PDF file CS230 - Updated Assignment 6.

 ### Used:
-1. HTML
+1. Node.JS
-2. CSS
-3. JavaScript
+2. JavaScript
-4. Express
+3. Express
-5. mongoDB
+4. mongoDB
-6. REST API
+5. REST API